mikarinneoracle/vm-based-virus-scanning-with-terraform/README.md

 ### Create OCIR for Function

-- Create Container registry <code>scanning</code> for the Function created in the next step
+- In Cloud UI create Container registry <code>scanning</code> for the Function created in the next step

 ### Create Function